27 Amazing Things You Never Knew About Beauty Pageants

 You want to do everything to avoid being "a clapper."

 In the pageant world, the term "clapper" is used to describe someone who did not make the final cut in a pageant, because all they are there to do is clap.
 So if you didn't at least place, you're a clapper.
 Ouch!

 Taller women are more likely to win.
 While there aren't height requirements to enter most pageants, winners tend to be between 5'6 and 5'11, writer Ash Pariseau wrote for Thought Catalog.
 Pageant winners usually end up pursuing a modeling career, so judges pay close attention to height and stature, which give the women a bump in the fashion industry.

-“Go-Go Juice,” which keeps young pageant queens peppy, is like two cups of coffee.
+"Go-Go Juice," which keeps young pageant queens peppy, is equivalent to two cups of coffee.

 And they run on "Go-Go Juice," which the world was first exposed to by Alana Thompson (better known as Honey Boo Boo) on Toddlers and Tiaras.
 It's a mix of Mountain Dew and Red Bull used to keep young pageant queens awake during long days of competition.
 According to ABC News, one serving is equivalent to two cups of coffee.

 France placed a ban on young girls competing in pageants.

 Although the United States is known for hosting beauty pageants for children and young women, France banned children under the age of 13 from competing in beauty pageants.